Birth doula services

 Why hire a doula

 Your birth matters.
 Your experience matters.
 Support matters.
-Having a professional doula is choosing someone to come alongside you as a tour guide for birth and a teacher for the journey.
+Having a professional doula is choosing someone to come alongside you as a seasoned guide for birth and a teacher for the journey.
 It’s education you have access to around the clock.
 It’s someone who teaches you all your options and supports what you choose.
 It’s genuine support for your birth preferences.
 And it’s the same person supporting you throughout your pregnancy, your whole birth, and into your postpartum season.

 You deserve to have someone support you – your birth plan, what you want, physical support, emotional support.
 It makes a huge difference in the birth experience.